 The Earth is what we all have in common.

 The Unitarian Universalist Church of Spartanburg (UUCS), in collaboration with local environmentally conscious non-profits, built on the past success of the Earth Day events at the public library.
-UUCS felt that it was time to expand to a festival format to involve more children, youth, families, and the community at large in an experiential, fun, educational exploration of environmental concerns and activities.
+In 2016 UUCS expanded the Earth Day recognition to a festival format to involve more children, youth, families, and the community at large in an experiential, fun, educational exploration of environmental concerns and activities.

 Spartanburg Earth Day awareness was begun by the League of Women Voters in conjunction with the Spartanburg County Headquarters Library.
 Mother Earth Takes Over the Library was held in 2014 and 2015 in the entry hall of the Headquarters Library, with the Spartanburg County Recycling Coordinator planning the 2015 event.